allnightlight/ReinforcementLearningAidedPIDControllerTuner/works/work20200621/doc.md

 # 1. Introduction

-In the following case studies, the effect of PD-controller is investigated by comparing the behaviours between the system controlled by P-controller and the ones contorlled by PD-controller.
+We study how the PD-controller trained by the reinforcement learning algorithm works and how to design the controller by investigating the following case studies.

-It's supposed that
+It's expected that
-the response against stepwise disturbance is improved by the derivative factor since any abrubt change of error amplifies the action via the derivative factor and the stepwise error can be diminished more quickly  than in the case of controlling by P-controller.
+the response against stepwise disturbance is improved by the derivative factor since any abrupt change of error multiplies the action via the derivative factor and then the stepwise error can be diminished quickly.

-In this short text,
-the responsiveness of the PD-controller is compared with the one of the P-controller and also we see how the responsiveness depends on the hyperparameter of the Reinforcement Learning.
+Therefore, we regard the responsiveness of controller as an important criteria and we study the hyperparameters of the reinforcement learning which have the impact on the responsiveness of controller in order to design the PD-controller properly.

 # 2. Specifications